dottorepie/synthf/README.md

 ~open startup.scd and paste on the writing environment of SuperCollider, the contnet of startup.scd from this repository

+~on this line in the file ~img_print = Image.open("/home/pi/Desktop/synth/image1.jpg");///////////////paste image image1.jpg , copy paste or drag and drom in the parenthese image1.jpg from your location

 ~save startup.scd and overwrite previous save

 ~close SuperCollider and reopen it, now it will open along with synthf and the sound engine running